BestTimesToVisit.com Logo

 attraction

-Descend into the earth at Algar do Carvão, a volcanic chimney that allows you to walk inside a dormant volcano.
-Marvel at the stalactites, stalagmites, and the serene underground lake, experiencing the raw geological power that shaped these islands.
+Descend into the earth at Algar do Carvão, a dormant volcanic chimney that leads to a breathtaking underground cavern.
+Marvel at the stalactites, stalagmites, and the serene, silent atmosphere that feels like stepping into another world.

 cultural

-Best time: Year-round, but pleasant for walking in spring and autumn
+Best time: Year-round, but check local listings for performances

 Planning your Azores, Portugal adventure?
 Enhance it with a customizable private tour guide via GoWithGuide—perfect for exploring beyond the city.